danielxu04/credit-card-approvals/README.md

 # Credit Card Application Approval
 A machine learning model to predict whether or not a credit card application will get approved.
-Find more inside my Jupyter Notebook file.
+Programmed with scikit-learn, pandas, and NumPy.